The 18th Edition of the Wiring Regulations is here.

 Published on 1st July 2018, for the moment you can use either the 17th or 18th Edition regulations, but from the 1st January 2019 the new regulations must be used in all designs and installations.

 The 18th Edition of the IET Wiring Regulations presents some new opportunities for the industry from the changes.
 These provide further safety measures for installers to provide for their customers as well as a focus on energy efficiency.

-Here at Electrium we're putting together a host of content that will give you insight on the latest changes and we will have some new products which will help you to comply.
+Here at Electrium we're putting together a host of content that will give you insight on the latest changes.
 We’ll be looking closely at Arc Fault Detection Devices (AFDDs), Surge Protection and RCD's.

 This area is here for information purposes.
 Designers and installers should obtain their own copy of BS7671:2018 and follow the requirements and recommendations in the 18th Edition of the IET Wiring Regulations.